anabaei/SprintPlaning/reactSteps.md

 -----------------
 ## PASS objects like ids between components

 * Inisde `createAuction` at render part we have signInForm.
-It first calls createToken function and send the result as props to
 `SignInForm`.
 ```javascript
   <AuctionForm createAuction={this.createAuction} />